 Fire Safety Week is near!
-I have gathered up several ideas for you to use in your kindergarten, first grade, or second grade classroom.
+I have gathered several ideas for you to use in your kindergarten, first-grade, and second-grade classrooms.
 These fire safety activities for primary classrooms are essential for student’s understanding of fire safety.

 Start with collecting prior knowledge with your students